-Spirit of the Karankawa at Home in Corpus Christi
+Find the Spirit of the Karankawa in Suter Park

 Known by archeologists as 41NU2, an area of this seaside city just outside the gates of Texas A&M University-Corpus Christi and Corpus Christi Naval Air Station was once a Native American burial ground.
 Locals know it as Hans and Pat Suter Park on Ennis-Joslin, a four-lane stretch of asphalt that ends at Ocean Drive.
 It is the second-largest Indian burial ground in the state of Texas.